 The analysis finds that the economic gulf between blacks and whites that was present half a century ago largely remains.
 When it comes to household income and household wealth, the gaps between blacks and whites have widened.
 On measures such as high school completion and life expectancy, they have narrowed.
 On other measures, including poverty and homeownership rates, the gaps are roughly the same as they were 40 years ago.

 FREEDOM IS A CONSTANT STRUGGLE

 Freedom is a constant struggle.
-Here are some resources for seeing and hearing Dr. Martin Luther King, Jr.
+Here are some resources for remembering Dr. King.

 For a documentary on the Civil Rights Movement, watch the PBS Special: Eyes on the Prize